yohannd1/nvim-nim/README.md

     - [x] Neomake
     - [x] View online documentation
     - [x] Outline with a proper tagbar
-    - [ ] Search and view online documentation
     - [ ] Usages with unite
     - [ ] Outline with unite
     - [ ] Parse proc parameter types for parameter completion